Set up Microsoft Purview Audit (Standard)

 In the left navigation pane of the compliance portal, select Show all and then select Audit.

-On the Audit page, configure the search using the following conditions on the Search tab.
+On the Audit page, configure the search using the following conditions on the Classic Search tab.

 Date and time range.
 Select a date and time range to display the events that occurred within that period.
-The date and time are presented in local time.
+The date and time are presented in Coordinated Universal Time (UTC).
 The last seven days are selected by default.

 Activities.
 Select the activities to search for.
 Use the search box to search for activities to add to the list.
 For a partial list of audited activities, see Audited activities.
 Leave this box blank to return entries for all audited activities.